AcademySoftwareFoundation/OpenImageIO/src/doc/imageinput.rst

 Reading individual scanlines and tiles
 --------------------------------------

-The simple example of Section :ref:`Image Input Made Simple` read an entire image with one call.
+The simple example of Section :ref:`sec-imageinput-made-simple` read an entire image with one call.
 But sometimes you want to read a large image a little at a time and do not wish to retain the entire image in memory as you process it.
 OpenImageIO allows you to read images one scanline at a time or